-RESP 051X4 CARDIOPULMONARY RESUSCITATION: BASIC LIFE SUPPORT HEALTHCARE PROVIDER 1 UNIT
+051X4 CARDIOPULMONARY RESUSCITATION: BASIC LIFE SUPPORT HEALTHCARE PROVIDER 1 UNIT

 Basic life support is that particular phase of emergency cardiac care that either: (a) Prevents circulatory or respiratory arrest (or insufficiency) through prompt recognition and intervention, early entry into the Emergency Medical Services system, or both, or (b) Externally supports the circulation and respiration of a victim of cardiac or respiratory arrest through cardiopulmonary resuscitation.
 A Basic Life Support Healthcare Provider is one who has successfully completed the written examination and all performance (skills) testing of an American Heart Association Basic Life Support Healthcare Provider Course according to American Heart Association requirements.
 Course completion is valid for a maximum of two years.
-(Formerly AH 119ABCD.)
+This course may be taken four times.